zfergus/phaser-prototyping/README.md

-#Digital Assignment 01 for CS325 (Introduction to Game Design)

-Created by Zachary Ferguson.
-This is a git hub repository for my digital assignment 01 for CS325.

 # Doggies (Digital Assignment 01)

 This is the GitHub repository for the game "Doggies".
 This repository was created by Zachary Ferguson for CS325 Digital Assignment 01.